Tunnel collapse renews safety concerns about nuclear site

 Lawyers for the Energy Department have said no evidence has been provided showing workers have been harmed by vapors.

 The cause of the collapse was not immediately known.
-It was discovered Tuesday as part of a routine inspection and occurred during a massive cleanup that has been underway since the 1980s and costs more than $2 billion a year.
-The work is expected to take until 2060 and cost more than $100 billion.
+It was discovered Tuesday as part of a routine inspection.

-Hanford officials said they were studying the area of the collapse to determine how to create a barrier between the contaminated equipment in the tunnel and the outside air.

 Workers near the site were evacuated and hundreds of others farther away were told to remain indoors for several hours, the federal agency said.